JessicaChen-48/jobly-react/README.md

 * POST /users - add a new user
 * GET /users - get a list of all users
 * PATCH /users/:username/jobs/:id - update an application, including the username, jobID, and application status

+There is no front-end UI to perform any of these methods.
+To test these out, use an external API tool, like Insomnia or Postman.

 ### Shoutouts